 None of the goals above can be accomplished if the superexam tasks are offered for self-assessment, if the tutor’s personalised feedback is substituted with suggested answers.
 On frequent occasions, we indeed receive requests from aspiring solicitors who have been given a task in legal writing, to provide them with a sample letter instead.
 This seems ineffective in skills training, not much different from rereading law books – which though being absolutely vital in building up knowledge, does not help with developing legal skills required for SQE 2.

 At the same time, there’s no denying the value of knowing what to expect in the superexam – and that’s where sample SQE questions and answers may indeed come in handy.
 One such resource 2-assessment-specification/SQE 2-sample-questions/) is helpfully provided as part of the SQE 2 assessment specification by the Solicitors Regulation Authority (SRA) – in the open domain and free of charge.

 Finally – getting back to SQE preparation сourses – a strong advantage would be the SQE 2 course provider’s experience in training law professionals for simulation-based examinations similar to the SQE two.
 That would imply access to the most precious assets:

 - the solicitors qualified in England and Wales who have expertise in simulation-based assessments,

 - standardised clients trained to assess the client-facing skills of the lawyer, and

-If you are set on making that journey, you may want to keep an eye on 1 September 2021 – the date when the superexam will be introduced.
-Passing SQE1 first held in November 2021 will open up the possibility to register for SQE2 exam.
+If you are set on making that journey, you may want to keep an eye on 1 September 2021 – the date when the superexam was introduced.
+Passing SQE 1 first held in November 2021 will open up the possibility to register for SQE 2 exam.

-The first SQE two sitting is scheduled for April 2022, with bookings open from around December 2021 till February 2022.
+The first SQE two sitting is scheduled for April 2022, with bookings open on 25 January 2022.

 With that in mind, think smart, choose wise, and plan ahead!
 It’s a long journey, and the only way to make it is by taking one small step at a time – slowly but surely.